prosavage/ur-a-cutie/README.md

 This is a little homepage I created for my girlfriend to use, it just has some links and pulls weather data right on to the webpage.

 WeatherData is provided by OpenWeather, and it is wrapped in a serverless function.
-It also shows a random compliment, which is also pulled from a serverless function.
+<br/>It also shows a random compliment, which is also pulled from a serverless function.

 ## Getting Started